LuckedCoronet/scpss-addon-info/PROGRESS.md

 ## 3.0.0 (Unreleased)

 > [!NOTE]
-> This version is planned to be released in mid-August.
+> This version is expected to be released in mid-August, but the release date is subject to change.

 ### Features that take a long time to create